robotont/robotont.github.io/html/_sources/files/setup_android.rst.txt

 #.
 Connect yout Android device to Roboton's network or make sure that your Android device and Robotont’s on-board computer are connected to the same wifi router

 #.
-Open the ROS Control app on your phone
+Open the ROS Control app on your phone.

 #.
 Insert the ROBOTONT's IP address into Master URI field by entering the following: